The best way to prevent an allergic reaction is to avoid the substance that you're allergic to, although this isn't always easy or practical.

 - cleaning cushions, soft toys, curtains and upholstered furniture regularly, either by washing (at a high temperature) or vacuuming

-- using tested allergen-proof covers on mattresses, duvets and pillow
+- using tested allergy-proof covers on mattresses, duvets and pillows

-- using a vacuum cleaner fitted with a HEPA (high efficiency particulate air) filter, because it can remove more dust than ordinary vacuum cleaners
+- using a vacuum cleaner fitted with a HEPA (high efficiency particulate air) filter, because it can trap more dust mites than ordinary vacuum cleaners

-- wiping surfaces with a damp, clean cloth, as dry dusting can spread the allergens further
+- regularly wiping surfaces with a damp, clean cloth – avoid dry dusting, as this can spread dust into the air

 Concentrate your efforts of controlling dust mites in the areas of your home where you spend the most time, such as the bedroom and living room.

 It's not the pet fur that causes an allergic reaction.
-Instead, it's exposure to flakes of their dead skin, saliva and dried urine.
+Instead, it's flakes of their dead skin, saliva and dried urine.

-If you can't permanently remove a pet from the house, you should try:
+If you can't permanently remove a pet from the house, you could try:

-- keeping pets outside as much as possible, or limiting them to one room, preferably one without carpet
+- keeping pets outside as much as possible, or limiting them to a particular area of the house, preferably an area without carpet

 - not allowing pets in bedrooms

-- washing pets at least once a fortnight
+- washing pets at least once a week

-- washing all bedding and soft furnishings on which a pet has lain (ideally at 60°C)
+- regularly washing all bedding and soft furnishings on which a pet has lain

-If you are visiting a friend or relative with a pet, ask them not to dust or vacuum on the day you are visiting, as this will stir up the allergens into the air.
-Taking an antihistamine medicine one hour before entering a pet-inhabited house can help to reduce symptoms.
+If you're visiting a friend or relative with a pet, ask them not to dust or vacuum on the day you're visiting, as this will stir up the allergens into the air.
+Taking an antihistamine medicine about an hour before entering a pet-inhabited house can also help reduce your symptoms.

 - keeping your home dry and well-ventilated